-LEAP (Linking Engineering and Philanthropy) is an event for FIRST Robotics Competition (FRC) & High School FIRST Tech Challenge (FTC) teams, generously supported by Autodesk.
-It is designed to get robotics teams out in the community and using their engineering skills to help non-profits.
+LEAP (Linking Engineering and Philanthropy) is an event for FIRST Robotics Competition (FRC) teams generously supported by Autodesk.
+It is designed to help FIRST teams apply their engineering skills to real-world problems in their communities.
 As FIRST likes to say, “It’s not about the robot.”

 FIRST Robotics is an amazing opportunity for high school students to develop interest and skills in engineering.
 However, in the heat of the competition, the primary intent of this program can be obscured.
 As a result, we developed a program that encourages students to apply their skills to the real world.

 FIRST Robotics inspires students to imagine, design, and create a better world for the next generation, LEAP gives teams a chance to put their skills to use in the real world.

 By the end of a LEAP competition, teams will have fleshed out a tangible product or design to answer a customer’s needs.
 This in itself solves a real-world problem and improves our community, but LEAP multiplies this impact far beyond the single invention that teams come up with for the competition.
 Once we’ve used the structured environment of LEAP to teach the teams the process and make them believe that they can apply their skills to improve their community, they can go out and design projects of their own.
 Some examples of these from our team can be found under our "Projects" pulldown above.

 FIRST Robotics Teams do more than just build robots.
 In an intense week-long competition, PNW FRC teams designed and presented ideas to create a new vision for OMSI and the Center For Innovation in order to attract and educate teens in STEM.
 The LEAP (Linking Engineering and Philanthropy) competition was organized by Team 1540, hosted by OMSI, and prizes provided by Autodesk.